overlay-boot(8) Manual Page

 If UPPER is the same as LOWER, then the subhost root filesystem is not setup as an overlay.
 Rather, if UPPER is different from LIVE, the root filesystem is set up as a bind mount, and if UPPER and LIVE are also the same, then LIVE is used as root filesystem without additional mounting.

 This variable nominates the "work" directory for an overlay mount.
 It has to be a writable directory on the same mount device as the UPPER directory.

-and uses the CABLES variable to set up
+CABLES variable to set up veth type virtual

 The bridge interface name, when given, will be given control of the host end cable interface.
 When the bridge interface name is omitted (empty) then the host end interface attracts an ifup $IF attempt instead.

-The MAC address, if given, is used for the subhost end cable interface.
-A cable specification with empty MAC address part results in that the interface get its MAC address from the kernel, possibly a different one upon each start.
+The MAC address, if given, is used for the subhost end cable interface, which otherise gets its MAC address from the kernel, possibly a different one upon each start.

 The above example assumes a directory